amanb12/hospitalAppointmentControl/readme.md

 <div>
   <p>
-    This django temolate is created by
+    This django template is created by
     <a href="https://github.com/sumitkumar1503/hospitalmanagement">sumitkumar1503/hospitalmanagement.</a>
   </p>
 </div>

-I used this project to demonstrate my Microsoft Azure skills during the
+This repository is created to demonstrate my skills with Microsoft Azure during the
 <a href="https://futurereadytalent.in/">Future Ready Talent Program</a>.
-The djano app is deployed on **Azure App Service** and the database is configured with **Azure Database for PostgreSQL**.
+The djano app is deployed on **Azure Container Instances** and the database is configured with **Azure Database for PostgreSQL**.

-The project is a simple doctor appointment management system and allows you to manage medical appointments of a single or group of doctors by a centralized administration.
+The application is a simple doctor appointment management system and allows you to manage medical appointments of a single or group of doctors by a centralized administration.
-A patient can book an appointment with a doctor at their convinience and if it gets approved by the admins, the doctor can view the list of appointments of their patients.
+A patient can book an appointment with a doctor at their convenience and if it gets approved by the admins, the doctor can view the list of appointments of their patients.
 As a sample, this project is not intended for commercial deployment.

 <br />